 You probably know that coffee can stain your teeth, but many people are surprised to learn that teas may also dull your pearly whites.

+Does matcha stain your teeth?
 Like all teas and coffees, matcha does contain tannins, which over time may naturally stain your teeth and gums if you are not regularly brushing your teeth.
 So if you are drinking more than four cups of matcha a day, you may notice some discoloration over time if you have a poor oral health care routine.
 (1) (13)

 But don't freak out just yet — that doesn't necessarily mean that your daily ritual of drinking matcha is staining your teeth.
+Just be sure to brush your teeth twice a day and your not likely to experience any stained teeth from drinking matcha.

 Hear us out.
 There is matcha more to it than just this.